📱Apple announced the first iPod 23 years ago. It is the longest-lived Apple product that was ultimately discontinued (2022).

 From the archives: “The Other Side” is not stupid

-In 2016, Sean Blanda said a true statement that no one wants to hear (especially in an election year): You are not right about everything, and “the other side” is not stupid.
-Like you, they also come to conclusions based on a combination of intuition and analysis.
+In 2016, Sean Blanda said a true statement that no one wanted to hear (especially in an election year): you are not right about everything, and “the other side” is not stupid.
+Like you, they also came to their conclusions based on a combination of intuition and analysis.

 Blanda’s essay has been read by 3.5 million people - it offers some tips for listening to each other in a world of political polarization over the past decade.